OpenGenerativeAI/llm-colosseum/README.md

 # Results

 Our experimentations (546 fights so far) led to the following leaderboard.
-Each LLM has an ELO score based on its results
+Each LLM has an ELO score based on its results.

 ## Ranking